Police investigating after 5 students shot with BB guns at Lowell playground

 LOWELL, MASS.
 (WHDH) - Two children were rushed to the hospital and three others were hit when they were randomly shot with BB guns while taking part in an after-school program at a playground in Lowell on Wednesday, officials said.

-Officers responding to a report of students shot by a BB gun at the Greenhalgh School playground around 1:30 p.m. were told that prior to the shootings, three Asian males had been seen circling the school on bicycles — two of whom been seen with BB guns, according to Lowell police.
+Officers responding to a report of students shot by a BB gun at the Greenhalgh School playground around 1:30 p.m. were told that prior to the shootings, three Asian men had been seen circling the school on bicycles and two of them had BB guns, according to Lowell police.

-An investigation determined the two shooters entered the playground and indiscriminately shot at the students.
+An investigation determined the two shooters entered the playground and indiscriminately shot at the students before fleeing.

+Seven-year-old Jordan Alicia sustained bumps and bruises as he ran from the shooters who hit five of his classmates.

+“They came into the park and they shot like five kids,” he recalled.
+“One got shot in the head, nose, belly, back and arm.”

+“It’s just a phone call you don’t expect.
+Like I wasn’t expecting them to say there were kids shooting at your kids,” she said.

-Two of the students were taken by ambulance to a nearby hospital to be treated for injuries they sustained.
+Two of the students were taken by ambulance to a nearby hospital.

 The incident is being investigated by detectives assigned to the Lowell Police Department’s Criminal Investigation Division.